This guide sets out what NHS population screening is, how it works, its limitations and the role of Public Health England.

 - support throughout the screening process

-The public needs to have realistic expectations of what a screening programme does.
+It is important to have realistic expectations of what a screening programme does.

-These 4 videos explain concepts central to the NHS population screening:
+These videos explain more about population screening:

 The basics of screening